'Stranger Things 4': Eddie Munson Actor Discusses That 'Insane' Metallica Guitar Solo

-The final episodes of Stranger Things dropped last Friday and -- when it comes to new character Eddie Munson (Joseph Quinn) -- they were well worth the wait.
+The final episodes of Stranger Things were finally released on Netflix and -- when it comes to new character Eddie Munson (Joseph Quinn) -- they were well worth the wait.

 Spoilers ahead -- Munson, the leader of the Hellfire Dungeons & Dragons club -- is killed in the finale by flying ravenous "demobats."
 Before his end, stalling for time so his friends can attack the evil Vecna, Eddie has the ultimate hero moment.
 He gets up on the Upside Down's version of his caravan and slams out a guitar solo to end all guitar solos, drawing the attention of the demobats.